Investigating Apple's Standing In Technology Hardware, Storage & Peripherals Industry Compared To Competitors

 table { width: 100%; border-collapse: collapse; font-family: Arial, sans-serif; font-size: 14px; } th, td { padding: 8px; text-align: left; } th { background-color: #293a5a; color: #fff; text-align: left; } tr:nth-child(even) { background-color: #f2f4f8; } tr:hover { background-color: #e1e4ea; } td:nth-child(3), td:nth-child(5) { text-align: left; } .dividend-amount { font-weight: bold; color: #0d6efd; } .dividend-frequency { font-size: 12px; color: #6c757d; }

-At 38.64, the stock's Price to Earnings ratio significantly exceeds the industry average by 1.01x, suggesting a premium valuation relative to industry peers.
+The Price to Earnings ratio of 39.41 for this company is 1.0x above the industry average, indicating a premium valuation associated with the stock.

-It could be trading at a premium in relation to its book value, as indicated by its Price to Book ratio of 62.36 which exceeds the industry average by 10.53x.
+The elevated Price to Book ratio of 63.59 relative to the industry average by 10.48x suggests company might be overvalued based on its book value.

-The stock's relatively high Price to Sales ratio of 9.26, surpassing the industry average by 4.56x, may indicate an aspect of overvaluation in terms of sales performance.
+With a relatively high Price to Sales ratio of 9.44, which is 4.52x the industry average, the stock might be considered overvalued based on sales performance.

 The Return on Equity (ROE) of 23.83% is 16.46% above the industry average, highlighting efficient use of equity to generate profits.

-The Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $32.5 Billion is 95.59x above the industry average, highlighting stronger profitability and robust cash flow generation.
+With higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $32.5 Billion, which is 95.59x above the industry average, the company demonstrates stronger profitability and robust cash flow generation.

 Compared to its industry, the company has higher gross profit of $43.88 Billion, which indicates 60.94x above the industry average, indicating stronger profitability and higher earnings from its core operations.

-The company is witnessing a substantial decline in revenue growth, with a rate of 6.07% compared to the industry average of 167.6%, which indicates a challenging sales environment.
+The company's revenue growth of 6.07% is significantly lower compared to the industry average of 167.6%.
+This indicates a potential fall in the company's sales performance.

 Debt To Equity Ratio